Rosa Lee Parks, whose refusal to give up her bus seat to a white man sparked the modern civil rights movement, died today. She was 92.

 “Naming companies” flourished, charging clients hundreds of thousands of dollars to coin made up words like Altria.

-Altria is a shitty name, as is Agilent.
+Altria is a useless name, as is Agilent.
 The irony is that the set of flawed goals and assumptions that lead companies to embrace names with negative marketing and branding value, like Altria and Agilent, are the very same goals and assumptions that lead to Squidoo: domain availability and a unique spelling to raise it to the top of Google.
 And ease of trademark, of course.
 (Seth, you migh want to file a trademark for Squidoo, since it does not appear in the trademark database.
 That’s a good naming rule by the way, and it’s not even new.)
 This is a horrible choice of priorities and a horrible choice of name direction.
 Any spod worth his salt knows that less than one percent of your internet traffic will be generated by people searching your actual name.
 The notion that Squidoo or Altria are working well for Google searches is true only for searchers who know the name, who know what Altria or Squidoo does, and still want to find them.
 Those people will find them anyway, even if they are called “Mikes blog”.
 So our stand is that even though these names were chosen to perform only one task, the task itself is a banal, unnecessary, low-level strategy point.

 Then domains came along.
 Suddenly, people were charging (I’m not making this up), $300,000 for goggles.com.
 The idea was that if you could grab a domain name (there’s only one goggles.com in the entire world), then people could easily find you.